anthonysull/anthonysull.github.io/_posts/2017-02-08-Billboard.md

 A second hypothesis tested is whether the debut ranking of a song has an affect on its overall performance.
 The top 10% of tracks over the year debuted at a median ranking of 76.5, about 5 points higher than for all songs.
 Using the shuffle method again, we find the probability of this occuring is less than 3%, so there is a correlation between debut ranking and overall performance.

 Interestingly, the top performing song of all of 2000 - Faith Hill’s Breathe - never reached the number spot.
-It made it to number 2 but had long legs, staying in the charts for over 50 weeks.
+It only made it to number 2, but it had very long legs, staying in the charts for over 50 weeks.
 Timing in relation to other hit songs appears to have a strong influence on peak position, but not on overall performance.
 A short lived hit can keep a popular song with legs from reaching the top spot, but not from being the years top track.

 <a href="https://git.generalassemb.ly/anthonysull/project-2-billboard/blob/master/Billboard100.ipynb">Link</a> to the jupyter notebook.